 Also, I don't think Bernhard and Philip are cousins, and Bernhard's been dead for 16 years, so who cares?

-A bit of that stuff we covered in the Endgame documentary, there's some of those claims, and you can go back and hear that stuff if you want to there, but this is the sort of stuff that I'm just not even going to really engage with all too much, because it's just like, alright Alex, enjoy.
+There's some of those claims, and you can go back and hear that stuff if you want to there, but this is the sort of stuff that I'm just not even going to really engage with all too much because it's just like, all right, Alex, enjoy.

-Francis Galton and Charles Darwin do share a grandfather, though, and Galton was a eugenicist.
+I'm not going to bother Francis Galton and Charles Darwin do share a grandfather, though.

 So, I mean, there's some kernels of reality behind stuff you're saying, but like, you know, in 2015, Ben Carson told a crowd at a creationist conference that Darwin's ideas were encouraged by Satan.

-You know, what you need to realize is, like, this is all, like, laughable and stuff, but this is pretty standard, like, extreme Christian creationist talking points.
+You know, what you need to realize is like, this is all like laughable and stuff, but this is pretty standard, like, extreme Christian creationist talking points.

-So, if you want to tell me that Alex Jones is right about things, you now must explain to me that he is right about aliens working with the globalists to kill humanity.
+If you want to tell me that Alex Jones is right about things, you now must explain to me that he is right about aliens working with the globalists to kill humanity.

 So the audience listening to this will internalize a message of, I better not go get tested if I have some sort of symptom.

-It's a total economic takeover with U.S. corporations that are really globalist allied with China using this to shut us down.
+It's a total economic takeover with U.S. corporations that are really globalist, allied with China, using this to shut us down.

 And if Trump says it's bull, they'll show the thousands that die every week or so and hype it up that it's his fault.